The 25 best remote work software tools for 2026

 1. Filestage – best remote work software for feedback management

-Managing feedback can be challenging, especially when there are lots of stakeholders involved.
+Managing feedback can be challenging, especially when many stakeholders are involved.
 More often than not, feedback arrives in dribs and drabs, some by email and some via Slack.

 Chasing.
 Conflicting suggestions.
 Confusion regarding who has approved what.